ethereum-optimism/optimism/specs/proposals.md

 ## L2 Output Oracle Smart Contract

 L2 blocks are produced at a constant rate of `L2_BLOCK_TIME` (2 seconds).
-A new L2 output MUST be appended to the chain once per `SUBMISSION_FREQUENCY` (100 seconds).
+A new L2 output MUST be appended to the chain once per `SUBMISSION_INTERVAL` (100 seconds).
 Note that interval is based on L2 time.
 It is OK to have L2 outputs submitted at larger or small intervals

 The L2 Output Oracle contract implements the following interface: